Chairman and Chief Executive Officer

 Farr is a member of the board of directors of IBM, and also is on the board of directors of the National Association of Manufacturers (NAM) and the US-China Business Council.

-Active in a wide range of civic and charitable organizations in St. Louis, Farr is chairman and past president of Civic Progress, an organization of chief executives from leading companies in St. Louis who work together to promote the region.
+Active in a wide range of civic and charitable organizations in St. Louis, Farr is a member and past president of Civic Progress, an organization of chief executives from leading companies in St. Louis who work together to promote the region.
 He also currently serves on the executive boards of the Municipal Theatre Association of St. Louis (The Muny at Forest Park) and the Greater St. Louis Area Council, Boy Scouts of America.
 In 2012, he received the Semper Fidelis Award from the Marine Scholarship Foundation, and in 2011, he was named St. Louis Citizen of the Year.

 Farr received a bachelor’s degree in chemistry from Wake Forest University and a master’s degree in business administration from Vanderbilt University.